aaaaaa123456789/gb-debug-information/debuginfo.md

   If the manufacturer code invalid flag (in the feature flags field) is set, this field is meaningless and SHOULD be set to the [invalid value][def-invalid]; consumers MUST ignore this field if that flag is set.
 * **Build timestamp**: timestamp when the ROM image was last built or updated.
-  This value is stored as the number of microseconds since 1 January 1970, midnight UTC (i.e., it is a Unix timestamp scaled up by 1,000,000).
+  This value is stored as the number of microseconds since 1 January 1970, midnight UTC, ignoring [leap seconds][leap-second] (i.e., it is a Unix timestamp scaled up by 1,000,000).
   If the build timestamp is unknown, this field MUST be set to the [invalid value][def-invalid].
+That value MUST NOT be interpreted as a real timestamp by consumers.
 * **Game title**: [string table][sect4.2] index referencing a string that identifies the title of the game or program.
-  Whenever possible, this SHOULD be a copy of the string stored in the ROM image header, at offset $134; trailing spaces MAY be removed from that string.
+  Whenever possible, this SHOULD be a copy of the string stored in the ROM image header, at offset $134; trailing spaces (i.e., characters with codepoint $20) SHOULD be removed from that string.
   When this is the case, the external title flag (in the feature flags field) MUST be cleared.
   Otherwise, if that flag is set, the game title can be any user-supplied string that identifies the game or program.
   If the game title is not available, this field MUST be set to the [invalid string index][def-invalid].
   (In that case, the external title flag is meaningless.)
+  The game title, like all strings, MUST be a valid UTF-8 string without any embedded nulls (i.e., $00 bytes); it SHOULD NOT contain any other control characters.
+  If the string stored in the ROM image header is used as the game title, and that string ends with one or more $00 bytes, those bytes MUST NOT be considered part of the game title and MUST NOT be included in the string.
+  If that string is not a valid UTF-8 string devoid of control characters (after ignoring any trailing nulls), it MUST NOT be used for this field.
+  In that case, unless this field is set to the [invalid string index][def-invalid], the external title flag MUST be set; the generator MAY attempt to convert the string stored in the ROM image header to a valid string to be used for this field.
 * **Toolchain ID string**: [string table][sect4.2] index referencing a string that identifies the toolchain that produced the ROM image.
   This can be any string that the toolchain wants to use to identify itself; those strings SHOULD be reasonably unique